EPIC 7 DAYS IN JORDAN ITINERARY – ARZO TRAVELS

 Apparently, even Cleopatra came here to enjoy her beauty sessions.
 So, we should do as Cleopatra did (at least in this case) and enjoy the “largest natural spa in the world.“

 Yes, the water contains a lot of salt, magnesium, sodium, and oozier chlorides, which you might not enjoy much (at first).
 And yes, it is true: putting mud – with all the minerals – from the Dead Sea all over your body will give you extremely soft skin.
 The results are worth it.
+I felt my skin really benefitted from the water and all the minerals.

 Dead Sea, Mövenpick pool with a view